Antibiotic resistance: The threat is growing and the research is too slow | DW | 21.01.2020

 Only three of the 13 patented novel antibiotics included in the AMRB 2020 report are available in more than ten of these countries.

-"Even established antibiotics are often not available in low and middle-income countries," explained Iyer.
-"Therefore, there is little chance that new antibiotics will reach the people who need them."
+"Since even already established antibiotics are not available in countries with low and medium incomes, there is little chance that new antibiotics will reach the people who need them there," explained Iyer.

 For example, manufacturers only supply 14 out of 30 established antibiotics to low-income countries.